-The user can explore and call the rc\itempick and rc\boxpick module's services, e.g. for development and testing, using the REST-API interface (Section 7.3) or the rc\visard NG Web GUI (Section 7.1).
+The user can explore and call the rc\boxpick module's services, e.g. for development and testing, using the REST-API interface (Section 7.3) or the rc\visard NG Web GUI (Section 7.1).

-The ItemPick and BoxPick modules offer the following services.
+The BoxPick module offers the following services.